duelas/yt-limit/README.md

 after 10 seconds the time start counting with -10 seconds first

 Add quota by postponing the resetting timepoint
+Quota reset back to CONFIG.BASE_ALLOWANCE no matter what you have before
 Topup only through extension popup.html showed by clicking extension icon
 See background.js beginning CONFIG struct for settings